-The fresh food and freezer compartment interiors should be cleaned at least once a year.
+The inside of the fresh food and freezer compartments should be cleaned at least once a year.
 Unplug the refrigerator before cleaning.
 If this is not practical, wring excess moisture out of sponge or cloth when cleaning around switches, lights or controls.